sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 ### You will learn
 - How to create a CDS view
 - How to display your CDS view in a Fiori Elements preview
+- How to add selection fields to Fiori Elements preview
 - How to extract the metadata of your CDS view
 - How to add semantic annotations
 - How to add a search function
-- How to add selection fields to the Fiori Elements preview
+- How to add selection fields

 You can then use some of these features in productive development to make your applications more powerful and more user-friendly.
 By the end of this tutorial, your application should look like this.